mfofhofp2/One-Period-Model/README.md

 **Third**, the practical upshot is computational: checking no-arbitrage for a ladder of $n$ strikes is an $O(n)$ task — one local check per reference point — rather than requiring the evaluation of an $(n+2)$-dimensional determinant or the solution of a general linear program.
 The determinant $\Pi$ and the cone-membership characterization (Theorems 1–2) remain useful as the underlying reason the local system is well-posed and has a unique solution, but the day-to-day content of the result is the boxed system in Theorem 3.

-The derivation throughout — from the single-option warm-up to the general-$n$ theorem — follows one consistent method: represent price points as vectors in an exterior algebra over the market's basic instruments, extract the unique non-negative combination via Cramer's rule (or, in the general case, by direct substitution in the equivalent linear system), and read off no-arbitrage as non-negativity of that combination's coefficients.
+The derivation throughout, from the single-option warm-up to the general $n$ theorem, follows one consistent method: represent price points as vectors in an exterior algebra over the market's basic instruments, extract the unique non-negative combination via Cramer's rule (or, in the general case, by direct substitution in the equivalent linear system), and read off no-arbitrage as non-negativity of that combination's coefficients.
 That the same method scales, without modification, from three instruments to arbitrarily many, and yields a closed form rather than an ever-growing case analysis, is the paper's principal technical contribution.